 As it was considered to be too small, it was sold to the city of Düsseldorf in 1909.
 The castle was heavily damaged in 1943 by an air raid and it wasn’t rebuilt under 1950.
 In 1955 the Goethe Museum opened its doors, and since then very little of its royal past can be found.
 It’s a shame really, as it’s such a gorgeous building.

 It costs just €4,00 to visit the museum, but keep in mind that it was rebuilt with the museum in mind.
-I didn’t even go, but simply admired it from outside before walking through the former royal gardens.
+I didn’t even go in, but simply admired it from outside before walking through the former royal gardens.